OpenEnergyPlatform/academy/docs/courses/05_ontology.md

 In the following sections of this course we have bundled information on how to get involved and how to contribute to the OEO.

+You can provide feedback to this course on github: https://github.com/OpenEnergyPlatform/academy/issues/167

 ## For whom is this training and what can you learn?

 :oep-icon-info: **This course is aimed at researchers, policy makers and any interested person, who**